haiwen/seafile-admin-docs/manual/config/seafile-conf.md

 The configurations of database are stored in the `[database]` section.

-> From Seafile 11.0, the *SQLite* is not supported.
+!!! note "From Seafile 11.0, the *SQLite* is not supported"

 ```
 [database]